Welcome to the Highways Service Information Centre

 Without significant investment, these issues will hinder the growth and prosperity of South Essex and the wider region.

-A Task Force consisting of local MPs, council leaders and officers and other key partners was established in 2018 to develop a long-term vision for transport along the A127 corridor.
+An A127 Corridor Engagement Group (previously called the A127 Task Force) consisting of local MPs, council leaders and officers and other key partners was first established in 2018 to develop a long-term vision for transport along the A127 corridor and lobby for investment.

-The group has played an important role in highlighting the importance of the A127 in enabling economic growth across South Essex, as well as exploring current and future issues across the route and discussing dozens of potential improvement options.
+The A127 Corridor Engagement Group has played an important role in highlighting the importance of the A127 in enabling economic growth across South Essex, as well as exploring current and future issues across the route and discussing dozens of potential longer-term improvement options.

 However, it is clear the local highways authorities will never be able to fund schemes of the huge scale required.
-The Task Force is therefore making the case for the A127 to be re-adopted as a trunk road.
+The group has therefore been making the case for the A127 to be re-adopted as a trunk road.

-The minutes of previous A127 Task Force meetings can be found in the documents section at the bottom of this page.
+The minutes of previous A127 Corridor Engagement Group (A127 Task Force) meetings can be found in the documents section at the bottom of this page.

 Several schemes are already planned or in development to help resolve some of the immediate congestion and safety issues at junctions along the A127, but it is clear that much more comprehensive improvements to the whole corridor are needed.

 Various improvements are planned at the A127/A130 Fairglen Interchange.
-These include a new ‘Southend link road’ linking the A130 southbound to a new signalised junction on the A1245, a segregated left-turn lane from the A1245 southbound to the A127 eastbound, slip road improvements and a new bridge for pedestrians and cyclists.
-Works are currently scheduled to start in 2021/22.
+These include a new link road between the A130 and the A1245 north of the railway line, a segregated left-turn lane from the A1245 southbound to the A127 eastbound, slip road improvements and a new bridge for pedestrians and cyclists.
+A construction start date will be announced once a contractor has been appointed.

 More information is available on the Fairglen Interchange page.